Gi60s/openapi-enforcer/docs-src/api/components/openapi.md

 - *cookie* - An `object` map of cookie names and deserialized and validated values.

-- *header* - An `object` map of header names and deserialized and validated values.
+- *headers* - An `object` map of header names and deserialized and validated values.

 - *operation* - The [Operation component](operation.md) object associated with the request.